SmartPhone Software

 Similarly tap the “Asterisk …” table row to update the AllStar / EchoLink and underlying operating system software.

-At the top right corner of the “Your Nodes” screen is a cog icon in iOS and a wrench icon in Android – tap the icon to access various settings and preferences.
+There is a collection of settings that control the behavior the ClearNode mobile App.
+At the top right corner of the “Your Nodes” screen is a cog icon in iOS and a wrench icon in Android – tap the icon to access these settings and preferences.

 Keep the screen on: prevents your phone from going to sleep when you are viewing the “Your Nodes” or “Node Detail” screens – useful if you are monitoring your connections continuously.